 The bodies of the Goliath bird-eating spiders are hairy, and the hairs range in color from tan to golden.
 Females live much longer than males.
 A female can live as long as 25 years, but males only live between three and six years even though the females don’t kill and eat them after they mate as other tarantulas do.
 After mating, she’ll lay between 100 and 200 eggs, and they’ll hatch in a month and a half to two months.

-Next Up: The 10 Most Amazing Mountain Animals
+Summary of the 10 Most Amazing Rainforest Animals